nanobus/nanobus/README.md

 ![NanoBus Logo](docs/images/nanobus-logo.svg)

-NanoBus is a lightweight microservice runtime layer that simplifies your application's core logic by moving infrastructure concerns to composable flows.
+NanoBus is a lightweight microservice runtime layer that simplifies your application's core logic by moving infrastructure concerns to composable pipelines.
 The primary goal of NanoBus is to codify best practices so developers can **focus on business outcomes, not boilerplate code**.

 ## Key Features